petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 To view analytics on a specific page,

 1. Click _Sites_ in the left navigation menu.
 Click the _Pages_ tab.
-A listing of your site's pages is shown.
+A listing of your site's pages appears.

-   Note, to download this list of site pages as a CSV file, click _Download Report_.
+   To download this list of site pages as a CSV file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

 1. Select a page from the list to see detailed analytics.